Attention

 Artificial Intelligence and Machine Learning seem to be the new buzzwords of the 21st century.
 PwC, a professional services firm, predicts that AI will add $16 trillion to the global economy by 2030 while McKinsey puts the figure at $13 trillion.
 Sundar Pichai, CEO of Alphabet Inc and its subsidiary Google, has described developments in AI as “more profound than fire or electricity”.
 As Mr. Pichai’s comparison with electricity and fire suggests, AI and ML are general-purpose technologies capable of affecting entire economies.
 It excels in recognizing micro and macro patterns imperceptible to humans and can be very useful.
 Ever since the possibility of making machines learn by themselves came into existence, its applications have been used in almost every sector of the economy.
 The healthcare industry has been no exception.

-AI is finding huge recognition in the field of medical diagnostics for the past few decades.
+AI has been finding huge recognition in the field of medical diagnostics for the past few decades.
 However, one segment in the healthcare industry, that is relatively new to the use of AI is the verification and validation of medical devices.
 With the demands placed on testing and reliability towards delivery teams increasing exponentially over the years, it has become all the more important to take a step beyond just automation and start using AI and ML for medical device testing.

 Verification and validation of medical devices is a long and non-trivial process that should be carried out simultaneously throughout the development process.
 Integrating AI and ML into this process can prove beneficial in many ways, and here are seven such key areas that can get the most benefit out of it: